ARTICLES

 The Decorative Magnificence of Kumquat Trees

-I love how tidy this plant is – the waxy green leaves, and the small, plump, oval-shaped fruit.
+You will certainly fall in love with how tidy this plant is – the waxy green leaves and the small, plump, oval-shaped fruit.
 The Kumquat is used widely in Christmas decor and also during the Chinese New Year.
 The Kumquat takes the houseplant effect a few steps further – the pop of orange is so pretty and unexpected.
+If you adore bold botanical statements, consider teaming them with other tall indoor trees.

 Some popular kumquat varieties include: